GenieFramework/Genie.jl/docs/src/guides/Interactive_environment.md

 Accessing <http://localhost:8000/echo/ciao> should echo "ciao".

-And we can even match by types:
+And we can even match route params by types (and automatically convert them to the correct type):

 ```julia
 julia> route("/sum/:x::Int/:y::Int") do